 - Can customize the testing panel

-- Availability of research experts
+- Availability of experts from a research platform

 - Offer workshops to expand the UX knowledge of your team